Top 5 Things TBI Survivors Want You to Know

 1. We are the same as anyone else

 The one overarching theme that ties everything together is the assertion that people living with a TBI are just like everyone else.
 And jumping off of that, they want to be treated like everyone else.
 Every human being has physical, emotional, social, and other needs.
 Everyone wants to be loved and everyone wants to love.
 Everyone has goals they are seeking to achieve and desires they want to fulfill in their lifetime.
 A TBI survivor is no different.
 Just like everyone else, they are deserving of respect and being treated with the dignity of any other person.
+While TBI survivors are all unique individuals, they do share commonalities, both within the circle of other survivors and with people who have not had a brain injury.
+These are just the top five things a group of local survivors would like you to know about their lives and experiences.

 Share: